mfernest/SEBC/Partner Bootcamp  - Certify.md

 ## <center> Challenge 5 - Kerberize the cluster

 * Secure your cluster as follows:
-    * Create your KDC with the realm **YOURFIRSTNAME**.FCE, e.g., MICHAEL.FCE
+    * Create a KDC to support the realm <code>CHALLENGE.FCE</code>
-    * Demonstrate its operation with <code>kinit</code> and <code>klist</code>
+    * Authenticate with your user account.
+Keep the commands/output from both <code>kinit</code> and <code>klist</code>
 * Enable Kerberos using the Cloudera Manager wizard
+* Run a small
-* Include the following in your email:
+* Submit the following:
+    * The transcript od your command-line authentication
-    * The <code>kdc.conf</code> contents as a text file
+    * The full text of your <code>kdc.conf</code> file
-    * The second screen of the Kerberos wizard once it is filled out
-    * The list of keytabs in CM once it has been populated
+    * A screen shot of the <code>Credentials</code> tab from your <code>Administration -> Kerberos</code> screen

 ---
 <div style="page-break-after: always;"></div>

 ## <center> Challenge 6 - Configure Sentry as a Service

-* Add a database for Sentry in your MySQL server and create the schema
+* Add a database for Sentry in your MySQL server
-* Enable and configure the service
+* Enable and configure the Sentry service
+* Create an admin role in Sentry and map your user account to it.
+* Submit the following:
-* Capture the list of tables in the Sentry database
+    * <code>SHOW TABLES</code> output for your Sentry database
-* Capture a screenshot of a successful database connection test
+    * <code>SHOW GRANTS</code> output too
+* If you've still got time, run a validation query on Hive from Hue and capture/submit the result.

-* EMAIL WHAT YOU HAVE NO LATER THAN 11:55 AM
+* <strong>EMAIL WHAT YOU HAVE NO LATER THAN 11:45 AM, PDT</strong>

-* Complete the course survey: http://tinyurl.com/fce-bc-survey
+* Please complete the course survey: <code>http://tinyurl.com/fce-bc-survey</code>

-* In one last email: evaluate your own readiness.
-Based on your work this week:
+* <strong>In one last email</strong>: I want you to evaluate, in your own words, a) this course; and b) your own readiness.
+Specifically, I want you to note:
-    * How long would it take to complete all six challenges, if there was no time limit?
+    * How long would you need to finish the challenges today (assuming you didn't)?
-    * In which challenge did you feel most prepared?
-    * In which challenge did you feel least prepared?
+    * Which section of this course helped you the most?
+The least?
+    * Which aspect of this course did you like the most?
+The least?
-    * What resources could you use to improve (training, lab practice, mentoring)?
+    * What other resources do you need to improve (training, practice time, mentoring)?

 ---
 <div style="page-break-after: always;"></div>